Housing Counseling Overview

 All housing counseling involves the creation of a budget and written action plan, and may include a homeownership education component, such as Fannie Mae HomeView®.
 HomeView provides a 360-degree perspective on the homebuying process.

 Counseling should occur as early as possible and before a buyer selects a home.
-Required components must be completed before a buyer enters into a contract to purchase a home.
+Required components must be completed prior to loan closing.

 Requirements